StefanoPenazzi/jtap/src/main/java/core/graph/README.md

 neo4j_password=jtap
 ```
 This informations are used in the class <i> data.external.neo4j.Neo4jConnection </i> to access the database.
+The database can be queried usign the following

 ```
 try( Neo4jConnection conn = new Neo4jConnection()){